protohaven/printed_materials/common-tools/disk_grinder.typ

 === Use

-The disk grinder can remove a lot of material very quickly: use caution to make sure you do not grind off more material than required for your part.
+The disk grinder can remove a lot of material very quickly: use caution to make sure you do not grind off more material than required from your part.

 == Parts of the Disk Grinder